 While investigating the effects of classroom acoustics on children and teachers, researchers found a direct correlation between reverberation time and annoyance for both groups16.

-Children from the more reverberant classrooms had lower ratings for motivation and quality of interaction with peers and teachers.
+Children from the more reverberant classrooms gave lower ratings of motivation and quality of interaction with peers and teachers.
 (Typical classroom acoustic recommendations are for reverberation times to be around 0.5 s.)